 - In an emergency, if you have it to hand, apply petroleum jelly to the nipples.
 This will give good immediate protection, however, as soon as it warms up it will melt away leaving you unprotected.

-There are many types of sports bra available and the most suitable for one person is not necessarily the best for another person.
+There are many types of sports bra available and what is most suitable for one person, is not necessarily the best for another.
 When choosing a sports bra you should take into account:

 Compression or encapsulation – compression bras basically compress the breasts against the chest and are usually crop-top styles.
 Encapsulation bras keep the breast separate in defined cups, more similar to a standard bra.
 Women with larger breasts should pick an encapsulation bra.
 Smaller breasted women may feel a compression bra is sufficient.
 A few styles both compress and encapsulate.

 Strap width – make sure the straps are wider than a standard bra.
 This will help support and breasts and prevent the straps from digging in.